variantstudios/wisdomwaysacupuncture.com/_conditions/acupuncture-for-fertility.md

   share_image_path:
 ---

-## Acupuncture for Infertility – get pregnant naturally
+## Get pregnant naturally

 If you're looking for other options besides aggressive hormone regiments or IVF, and you've got the time and the emotional space to work on resolving the underlying causes related to infertility, then we're probably a great fit for you!

-I decided to work deeper with infertility after years of noting that many of my patients coming to me for separate issues — who also informed me that they had been trying unsuccessfully for a year or more to get pregnant — would suddenly become pregnant after starting acupuncture treatment.
+I decided to work deeper with infertility after years of noting that many of my acupuncture patients coming to me for separate issues — who also informed me that they had been trying unsuccessfully for a year or more to get pregnant — would suddenly become pregnant after starting acupuncture treatment.

 I have since gone on to study under some of the leading Chinese Medicine infertility specialists, am a Fellow of the [American Board of Oriental Reproductive Medicine (ABORM)](https://aborm.org/about/){: target="_blank"}, and infertility cases make up a large and successful portion of my practice.